Consensys/eth-lightwallet/README.md

 LightWallet is a HD wallet that can store your private keys encrypted in the browser to allow you to run Ethereum dapps even if you're not running a local Ethereum node.
 It uses [BIP32][] and [BIP39][] to generate an HD tree of addresses from a randomly generated 12-word seed.

 LightWallet is primarily intended to be a signing provider for the [Hooked Web3 provider](https://github.com/ConsenSys/hooked-web3-provider) through the `keystore` module.
-This allows you to have full control over your private keys while sitll connecting to a remote node to relay signed transactions.
+This allows you to have full control over your private keys while still connecting to a remote node to relay signed transactions.
 Moreover, the `txutils` functions can be used to construct transactions when offline, for use in e.g. air-gapped coldwallet implementations.

 The default BIP32 HD derivation path is `m/0'/0'/0'/i`.